Jeffy123-zhu/CyberShield/README.md

 I wanted something simple that could show network activity and common security risks in a way that students like me could understand.

 ## How to Run
-pip install -r requirements.txt streamlit run app.py
+pip install -r requirements.txt

+python -m streamlit run app.py